noahfranco/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Answer: The difference is that relational databases are databases that store their data in tables and SQL is the language that is used to interact with the database

 - [ ] Why do tables need a `primary key`?

+Answer: tables need primary keys because primary keys are used to identified rows within the database table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Answer: Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Answer: In order to have a many to many relationship.
+One most have more then two tables and foreign keys.

+example: Lambda has many instructor's and every instructor has many students.

 ## Minimum Viable Product